Cheating on Keto – Get Back into Ketosis Fast

 - Don’t overeat fat.
 We know fat is important for a ketogenic diet, and you should eat enough to feel satiated.
 But an all-out blitz on fat intake will mean your body is burning only the fat you eat, instead of getting back to burning the stored fat from your body.

 Step #2 – Don’t Stress about Damage Done

 You didn’t harm your ketogenic diet.
 You didn’t undo weeks or months of hard work.
 All you did was quit burning fat for a few days.
 That’s all.
 This whole carb-episode might even do you good in the long run.

 First, I suspect that this event reminded you just how crappy you feel after carb loading and how much better you feel when you eat keto.
 What a great side benefit to this carb adventure!

 Second, remember that practice makes perfect, or at least better.
 Like every skill, practice making the transition between burning glucose or ketones makes your body better at the transition.
 The better your body is at the transition, the easier it is for you to thrive no matter what life throws at you.

 How often should you practice that transition?
 That’s up to you.
 If you have a long way to go before you reach your goals, I’d encourage you avoid such carb adventures very often.
 If you’re at your goal, then maybe experiment with the frequency of transitions and see how your body responds.
 There is no one right way to keto.

-Step #3 to Get Back into Ketosis – Eat Great Keto Food
+Step #3 – Eat Great Keto Food